-In the May graph above (Fig. 3), we can see that demand (black line) was lower than PV in the last third of May because coal was mainly generated for export, where it is more competitive in countries with less renewable energy.
-In fact, the generation costs of renewables are generally lower than many think [12,13] and the reasons for the quite high electricity costs in Germany are distribution, levies and taxes.
+In the May graph above (Fig. 3), demand (black line) was lower than total generation (upper edge of PV) in the last third of May because coal power was mainly generated for export, where it is more competitive in countries with less renewable energy.
+In fact, the generation costs of renewables are generally lower than many think [12,13] and the reasons for the quite high electricity costs in Germany include distribution, levies and taxes.

 When an electricity market is not fully regulated by a government, renewables tend to push out nuclear and coal.
-Fossil gas becomes less lucrative, but remains competitive for providing short-term energy thrusts that cannot be provided by many other types of power plants.
+Fossil gas becomes less lucrative, but remains competitive for providing short-term energy thrusts, which cannot be provided by many other types of power plants for technical reasons.

-Similar displacement processes can be observed also in other sectors of the economy .
+Similar displacement processes can be observed also in other economic sectors .
 For example, programming an app costs money, but providing it to additional consumers costs little.
-This is the market power of so-called high fixed costs, but marginal costs close to zero.
+This is the market power of so-called high fixed costs, but near zero marginal costs.

-If you take a closer look at the May graph above (Fig. 3), you will notice that on some days PV and wind can supply almost all the electricity during the midday period, even though – over the whole year – they produce about 50% of the total electricity.
+When enough PV and wind energy are installed, they can supply almost all the electricity during the midday period.
+A closer look at the May graph above (Fig. 3) reveals that this is the case in Germany even though – over the whole year – renewables produce only about 50% of the total electricity.

-If more and more PV systems are installed in Germany, electricity generation over the midday period will soon exceed demand.
-Installing even more PV would require curtailing it during the midday period, and the annual share of renewables could no longer grow with more PV installations.
-The following graph shows that more PV electricity can be sold and consumed if it is stored in batteries for a few hours :
+If more and more PV systems are installed, electricity generation over the midday period will exceed demand and PV plants would need to be temporarily disconnected, called curtailing.
+The annual share of PV could then hardly grow.
+However, the following graph shows that more PV electricity can be sold and consumed if it is stored in batteries for a few hours :

-The “surplus” PV electricity (light yellow) is cheap and can be used in other sectors, e.g. for charging electric cars used for commuting, for heat generation and storage in industry and municipal heat grids, and for long-term storage (see below).
-This is called sector coupling and will play an important role in matching variable end-user demand to variable renewable electricity generation at any time – and thus sector coupling will improve supply security.
+The “surplus” PV electricity (light yellow) is cheap and can be used in other sectors, for example by charging electric cars used for commuting, by heat generation and storage in industry and municipal heat grids, and by long-term storage (see below).
+This is called sector coupling.
+It will play an important role in matching variable user demand to variable electricity generation at any time – and thus sector coupling will improve supply security.

 From all this you can intuitively deduce the following rule of thumb:

-These exact percentages depend, of course, on the respective country and infrastructure.
+These percentage values depend, of course, on the respective country and infrastructure.

 As more and more countries increase their share of renewable energy, short-term storage is an emerging market with a whole range of players: